 Why isn’t this enabled automatically?

 Your privacy is critically important to us, so we wanted to make sure that this feature is only enabled if users ”opt in”.
-Any of the broadcast messages Sense picks up in your network will be used only for device detection.
+Any of the broadcast messages Sense picks up in your local network will be used only for device detection.
 Sense is not able to inspect any content since it only listens for broadcast messages (sent via SSDP/UPnP, Zeroconf, and ARP).
 No other traffic on your network is captured or inspected.

 How can I help?